frederic-perez/AmE-dictionary/data/dictionary.md

 __inebriate__ _v_ :three: (inebriated) __1__ Fill with sublime emotion. _Syn_ beatify, exhilarate, tickle pink, exalt, thrill _He was inebriated by his phenomenal success._ __2__ Become drunk or drink excessively.
 __inebriated__ _adj_
 __inebriety__ _n_ A temporary state resulting from excessive consumption of alcohol. _Syn_ drunkenness, tipsiness, intoxication
+__ineffability__
-__ineffable__ _adj_ :seven: /in-EFF-uh-bul/ Ineffable is used to describe something that is indescribable or unspeakable and that cannot be expressed in words.
+__ineffable__ _adj_ :eight: /in-EFF-uh-bul/ Ineffable is used to describe something that is indescribable or unspeakable and that cannot be expressed in words.
 It is also used for things which are taboo and are not to be uttered. _Ed felt an ineffable joy at the sight of his daughter walking toward him from the plane._
 __ineffectual__
 __inefficacious__ _adj_
 __ineligible__ _adj_ /ĭn-ĕl′ĭ-jə-bəl/ __1__ Disqualified by law, rule, or provision: _ineligible to run for office; ineligible for health benefits._ __2__ Unworthy of being chosen; unfit: _considered her ineligible for the job._ _The patient was deemed deemed ineligible for traditional transplant._